flexibeast/dkl/README.md

 ## Layout file format

-A layout file contains Emacs Lisp which ensures the layout is used with the correct keyboard, followed by the setting of the `dkl--current-layout` variable:
+A layout file contains Emacs Lisp which:

+* ensures the layout is used with the correct keyboard; and

+* sets the `dkl--current-layout` variable.

+For example:

 ```elisp
 (if (not (string= dkl-keyboard-name "standard"))